OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

-1. Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) to register your app.
+1. Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.

 1. Sign in with the ***admin*** credentials to your Office 365 tenancy.
 For example, MyName@contoso.onmicrosoft.com.